Funny-mad-Peeea/ScaiIlp/doc/readme.txt

 The Visual Studio Solution (.sln) contains three projects:

-- ScaiIlpDll creates ScaiIlp.dll
+- ScaiIlpDll creates ScaiIlpDll.dll
-  ScaiIlp.dll contains the Cbc solver and a stub to communicate with ScaiIlp.exe It can be linked dynamically into other programs.
+  ScaiIlpDll.dll contains the Cbc solver and a stub to communicate with ScaiIlpExe.exe It can be linked dynamically into other programs.
-- ScaiIlpExe creates ScaiIlp.exe
+- ScaiIlpExe creates ScaiIlpExe.exe
-  ScaiIlp.exe links ScaiIlp.dll dynamically to provide the Cbc solver.
+  ScaiIlpExe.exe links ScaiIlpDll.dll dynamically to provide the Cbc solver.
-  ScaiIlp.exe can be started in a separate process and communicates via shared memory.
+  ScaiIlpExe.exe can be started in a separate process and communicates via shared memory.
 - UnitTest demonstrates usage for both of above projects.